Karkar Island: Geography

 The land is covered with the volcanic andesitic lava.
 The soil is very fertile and used for growing food crop and cash crop.
 The island is full of betel-nut, mustard plant and lime.
 The island is also known for the view from the mountain looking down to Madang town.

 The latest eruptions on this island occurred in the 1970s.
-The 1974–1975 eruption produced a large volume of lava which covered almost 70% of the inner caldera's floor, while 1979 produced no lava flow, but killed the two volcanologists, Robin Cooke and Elias Ravian.
+The 1974–1975 eruption produced a large volume of lava which covered almost 70% of the inner caldera's floor, while 1979 produced no lava flow, but killed two volcanologists, Robin Cooke and Elias Ravian.
 The volcano erupted as recently as February 26, 2013.

 The population of approximately 70,000 is mostly Lutheran and Catholic and speaks the two languages Waskia and Takia.
 Most people also speak Tok Pisin, and English is taught in the schools.
 Neighboring islands are Bagabag (Papua New Guinea) and Manam.

 A single road runs around the entire length of the island.
 Karkar Secondary School is the only high school.
 There is one hospital, Gaubin Hospital, known formally as the Edwin & Tabitha Tscharke Memorial Hospital, which is run by the Lutheran Health Service and staffed by several rotating German doctors.
 The hospital includes a training center for Community Health Workers.

 The two main exports from the island are cacao and coconuts, which can grow in the same soil due to vast height differences.
 Large plantations are generally family-owned.